GKopanidis/ci-pp2-typing-test/README.md

 ### Fixed Bugs

 - HTML

   <img src="https://github.com/GKopanidis/ci-pp2-typing-test/assets/145017421/9b2526cd-b343-45ed-8342-871f3652eaf4" width="50%" height="50%">

+  I added an event listener to the JavaScript code on 'window.onload.

 - CSS
   The property clip is deprecated.
 I used clip-path instead, and the error was gone.